About Us: CORPORATE STRATEGY

 In effect, Seabridge was conceived as a gold-in-the-ground ETF with the value-enhancing potential to expand gold ownership and upgrade the quality of gold resources without equivalent equity dilution, unlike above-ground gold ETFs.

-- Proven resources with quality work done by reputable companies;
+- Existing gold resources with quality work done by reputable companies;

 - Upside exploration potential; and